hxu-hms/lsp-minerva-tutorial/_episodes/03-curated.md

 Now we will move our focus down from the channel dropdown menu to the channel settings list where we can adjust name, color, brightness and contrast, and more.

+## Renaming channels

+You may rename a channel by clicking on the box containing its name in the channel settings list and editing the text.

+> ## Rename channels
+> * Edit the DNA1 channel's name to "DNA".
+> * Edit the KI67 channel's name to "Ki-67".
+{: .challenge}

 ## Creating channel descriptions